 In 1970 I began purchasing Drahthaar breeding stock from Germany.
 I acquired only the best Drahthaar lineages and they were considerably expensive.
 The offspring of these new wirehair imports were to be the foundation to my kennel.
 In every litter, there is a variance of genetic propensities.
 Some dogs just have more "stuff".
 At first, I kept whole litters back, for up to one year, in order to ascertain which pups I wanted to keep.
 It soon became apparent that I needed an "early" system of evaluation, to determine which pups were the best.
-I devised a system which was based upon measuring the inherited characteristics, rather than upon the "learned" behavior.
+I devised a system which was based on measuring the inherited characteristics, rather than upon the "learned" behavior.
 Inherited traits are divided into "Physical" traits and "Performance" traits.
 When puppies were tested under the age of eight weeks, the results are a reflection their genetic potential.
 After this age the capacity to learn increases rapidly.
 As the pup matures, learning masks the instinct, and it becomes virtually impossible to distinguish what the pup has learned from what is his natural instinct.
 More specifically, I learned that certain traits surface at precise periods, and the potency of a specific trait is a measure of that pup's inherited genetic potential.

 At our facility, pups are evaluated on a daily basis, from the fourth to the eighth week.
 About 30 parameters are objectively measured.
 Each inherited trait is given an emphasis factor.
 For instance, I believe that American gundogs should be bred with a stronger "pointing" instinct, than a "tracking" instinct.
 Therefore, the "pointing" instinct is given more emphasis in our breeding program.
 The results are recorded in our database and the progress is mapped over the period the dogs are tested.
 The data is recorded and each parameter of testing is assigned a weighting factor.
 All this information is compiled, and a Conformation and Performance index is given to each pup.
 This rating is used to establish the price of each dog.
-There are four categories or levels of 8 week old puppies.
+There are four categories or levels of 8-week old puppies.
 These are STANDARD, PERFORMANCE, SUPREME, and ELITE.
 In addition, there are also STARTED and TRAINED categories.

 Runts are pups which are behind in the growth cycle.
-Usually it is caused by a lack of nourishment during the first few weeks following birth.
+Usually, it is caused by a lack of nourishment during the first few weeks following birth.
 Occasionally, it can be due to an infection or a genetic problem.
 Only healthy runts are allowed to live.
 Sick pups are euphonized.
 Therefore, it is very rare that we have such a pup available.

 THE STANDARD PUPPY